 I am not sure if I am registered to vote.
 How do I know?
 Visit this website and you can use the Voter Registration lookup to check and see if you are registered.

 Where will I go on election day to vote?
 Go to the polling place lookup.

 How do I register to vote?
 Fill out the online Voter Registration Application.

 How do I register to vote by mail?
 Visit the Illinois State Board of Elections website.

-My son or daughter is 17 and will be 18 on or before Election Day.
-Can he/she register?
-Anyone age 17 who will turn 18 on or before November 3, 2020 can register to vote.
+My child is 17 and will be 18 on or before Election Day.
+Can they register?
+Anyone age 17 who will turn 18 on or before April 6, 2021, can register to vote.

 Find more information on voting rights restoration here.